Running a server

 Environment variables

-In addition to the config.toml file, git-pages may be configured via environment variables.
+In addition to the config.toml and potentially secrets.toml files, git-pages may be configured via environment variables.
 Every TOML configuration option has a corresponding environment variable name.
 For example, the following two configurations are equivalent:

 The -print-config-env-vars command line option lists every accepted environment variable and its default value: